Car Insurance Claim Settlements: How to Get a Fair Payout

 Property Damage Settlements

 Property damage settlements cover vehicle repairs, total loss payouts, and rental car reimbursement.
 How your insurer values your car — either actual cash value (ACV) or replacement cost — directly affects your payout.
-Nationally, collision claims average around $4,015, though totaled vehicles can push that figure much higher.
+The average collision claim came in at $5,489 in 2024 according to the Insurance Information Institute, though totaled vehicles can push that figure much higher.
 If your car is declared a total loss, the insurer pays ACV, which reflects depreciation and can leave a gap if you still owe money on a loan.
 Learn more about total loss valuations and how to negotiate them.

 Bodily Injury Settlements